Ruben Rivers: Military service

 With the United States' entry into World War II on behalf of the Allied cause, Rivers and two of his brothers joined the armed forces.
 Ruben would be the only one assigned to a combat unit however, training with the 761st Tank Battalion at Camp Hood in Texas.
-The 761st Tank Battalion, nicknamed the "Black Panthers", was eventually assigned to General George S. Patton's U.S. Third Army. the battalion was implemented and performed with distinction in a number of important battles, although Patton did not officially recognize their accomplishments.
+The 761st Tank Battalion, nicknamed the "Black Panthers", was eventually assigned to General George S. Patton's U.S. Third Army, where they performed with distinction in a number of important battles, although Patton did not officially recognize their accomplishments.

 Rivers, a tank platoon sergeant in Able Company, 761st Tank Battalion, would play a critical role in some of the earliest action the 761st would see, becoming the battalion's initial hero, but also one of its first casualties.
 Shortly after arriving in Europe in the fall of 1944, the 761st was chosen by General Patton to be part of his Saar Campaign in the Allied drive to the Siegfried Line.
 On November 8, 1944, Able Company, 761st Tank Battalion, which was attached to the 26th Infantry Division, joined with the 104th Infantry, 26th infantry Division, in an attack on German positions near Vic-sur-Seille in northeastern France.
 As they approached the town via a narrow road, a roadblock improvised by the Germans using a fallen tree and several mines stopped the progress of the tanks and infantry.
 The Germans soon trained their mortar and rifle fire on infantrymen stranded in the roadside ditches, and the situation threatened to produce heavy casualties very quickly.
 Rivers, positioned in "A" Company's lead tank, realized that following protocol would fail to alleviate the situation.
 Instead he took action that resulted in him being the 761st's first Silver Star recipient.
 His heroic efforts are recounted below in the official medal citation: